londoed/cards/README.md

 # Cards

-A small tool for building, shuffling, and drawing from a virtual deck of cards.
+A small tool for building, shuffling, and drawing from a virtual deck of cardsin elixir.